yao008/yao008.github.io/_pages/nice.md

 ### 2. What I Expect from You:
 - **Strong self-motivation and ability to quickly learn from new fields.**
 - Academic background in computer science, AI, electrical engineering, electronic information/communication engineering, mathematics, or related fields.
-Candidates from ``985 / QS Top 80 universities'' or ``211 universities + strong publication records'' are especially encouraged due to HKU committee considerations.
+Candidates from <i>985 / QS Top 80 universities</i> or <i>211 universities + strong publication records</i> are especially encouraged due to HKU committee considerations.
 - Relevant research experience and coding ability demonstrated through papers, projects, or competitions.
 - Responsibility, reliability, and good communication skills.